Bad Aibling rail accident: Investigations

 In April 2016 it was revealed that the dispatcher had been playing a game on his mobile phone at the time.
 After realising he had made an error, allowing both trains to proceed, he dialled an incorrect number when trying to issue an emergency call.
-No technical fault existed with either the trains or the signalling system.
-With these new findings the prosecutors reversed their initial assumption of Augenblicksversagen (lapse of attention) turning it into a charge of Pflichtverletzung (breach of obligations), which carries a heavier penalty – as a result an arrest warrant was issued, and the train dispatcher was held in pre-trial detention from 12 April 2016.
-The prosecutors brought the charges to the court in Traunstein in mid July 2016 with accusations on twelve accounts of fahrlässige Tötung (involuntary manslaughter, i.e. murder by negligence) and 89 accounts of fahrlässige Körperverletzung (involuntary battery, i.e. injury by negligence).
+No technical fault existed with either of the trains or the signalling system.
+With these new findings the prosecutors reversed their initial assumption of Augenblicksversagen (lapse of attention) turning it into a charge of Pflichtverletzung (breach of obligations), which carries a heavier penalty.
+As a result, an arrest warrant was issued, and the train dispatcher was held in pre-trial detention from 12 April 2016.
+The prosecutors brought the charges to the court in Traunstein in mid July 2016 with accusations on twelve accounts of fahrlässige Tötung (involuntary manslaughter) and 89 accounts of fahrlässige Körperverletzung (involuntary battery).
 The main trial was scheduled for seven days between 10 November and 5 December 2016.
 On the first day of trial, the defendant confessed to the charges brought by the prosecutors, but his lawyer wanted the degree of guilt to be evaluated during the subsequent proceedings.
 Although he showed a degree of compassion for the victims, the defendant refused to answer questions on the intensity of his preoccupation with the mobile game.